hybridcattt/hybridcattt.com/_posts/2021-06-24-how-to-start-testing.md

 But what if I told you, that **even having zero tests brings value to your project**?

-That's right. _Any_ amount (and kind) of tests is better than none.
+That's right.
 When we run a test suite with no tests, we already verify that
-a) the project compiles
+a) the project compiles, and
-b) the app doesn't crash immediately on start (only applies when testing apps, not frameworks).
+b) the app doesn't crash immediately on start (though it only applies when testing apps, not frameworks).

+So, _any_ amount (and kind) of tests is better than none.

 For example, running tests before every commit makes you confident that the version in git can compile and run.
 You're saved from accidentally committing a version that doesn't even compile.